-You’ve decided you want to run your first Account-Based Marketing (ABM) campaign – awesome!
+You’ve decided you want to run your first Salesforce Account Based Marketing (ABM) campaign – awesome!
 But wait, what’s next?

 As we share in our ABM Playbook, a strong ABM campaign already comes with its fair share of requirements.
 You’ll need a well-mapped account list, an array of multichannel assets, a clear call-to-action, and a defined follow-up strategy.

-What you need for a strong ABM campaign:
+What you need for a strong Salesforce Account Based Marketing campaign:

 - A well-mapped account list.